-Matt Carlson is Associate Professor of Communication at Saint Louis University where he teaches and researches in the area of media and journalism studies.
+Matt Carlson is an associate professor at the Hubbard School of Journalism and Mass Communication at the University of Minnesota.
+He was previously at Saint Louis University.
+He teaches and researches in the area of media and journalism studies.
 His work examines public discourse about journalism, with an interest in the cultural construction of journalistic norms and practices.
 Rather than view journalism as a stable, self-determining entity, Carlson examines how individuals and groups struggle over the definition of what journalism is, who is a journalist, and what direction journalism should take.
 These are not subjects of idle speculation, but contests over the shape of the news we receive.

 This interest in definitional struggle culminated in the book On the Condition of Anonymity: Unnamed Sources and the Battle for Journalism (University of Illinois Press, 2011).
 Learn more about the book here.